 The most common technical SEO issue to consider is page speed.
 No user likes a long loading period, the way to improve this is by fixing various technical issues of the website.
 Easy right?
 Not quite.
 A deep understanding of web development is needed for this, but if the webpage is significantly faster than the competitors, you will be rewarded with a better ranking position on the search results.
 This is also known as SERP: Search Engine Ranking Position.

 Another important topic in technical SEO is how mobile-friendly your webpage is.
 This is becoming more and more important the more people are using their mobile devices for search when they aren’t in front of their computers.
 A good SEO company will make sure that you have this aspect covered through their service.
-Even though mobile SEO ranking works slightly different than desktop SEO ranking, it is not impossible to optimize both to get the best rank and capture as much organic traffic as possible.
+Even though mobile SEO ranking works slightly differently than desktop SEO ranking, it is not impossible to optimize both to get the best rank and capture as much organic traffic as possible.

 These 3 major components of Search Engine Optimization (SEO) – on-page, off-page and technical – are crucial in determining your website’s ranking position across the different search engines.
 Here at OGNO, we make sure that these are all well covered by our specialists.
 Besides optimization, we will also keep you up-to-date with any changes in the search engines’ algorithms.